xyzroe/XZG/README.md

 - [@Tarik2142](https://github.com/Tarik2142) for providing initial code, issues resolution and code optimizations.

 Libraries, code snippets, ideas of the following repos were used in this project:
+- [xyzroe  / zigstargw-fw](https://github.com/xyzroe/ZigStarGW-FW) - slzb-06-firmware was based initially on a fork of it.
 - [bblanchon / arduinojson](https://github.com/bblanchon/ArduinoJson),
 - [esp8266 / arduino](https://github.com/esp8266/Arduino),
 - [espressif / arduino-esp32](https://github.com/espressif/arduino-esp32),